'Life continues,' says Brazil's Bolsonaro after negative coronavirus test

 Bolsonaro and a large Brazilian entourage, including cabinet ministers, met with Trump and other senior U.S. officials last weekend at Mar-a-Lago.
 One of the party, Bolsonaro’s communications secretary Fabio Wajngarten, tested positive for COVID-19 on Thursday and is in quarantine.

-Asked about the interaction by a reporter on Friday, Trump said he would likely get tested for the virus.

-“Tests negative for COVID-19 Mr President of the Republic Jair Bolsonaro,” read the Facebook post in Brazil, above an old image of Bolsonaro making an obscene local gesture in an apparent response to some media reports that a first test had been positive.
+“Tests negative for COVID-19 Mr President of the Republic Jair Bolsonaro,” said the Facebook post, above an old image of Bolsonaro making an obscene local gesture in an apparent response to some media reports that a first test had been positive.

 Bolsonaro’s son Eduardo tweeted that his test had also come back negative.
 The results for others in the Brazilian delegation, including Bolsonaro’s wife Michelle and Foreign Minister Ernesto Araujo, have not yet been published.
-However, Bolsonaro’s lawyer, Karina Kufa, who was part of the delegation, tested positive, according to Brazilian daily O Globo.
+However, Bolsonaro’s lawyer, Karina Kufa, who was part of the delegation, has tested positive, according to Brazilian daily O Globo.

 “Life continues normally, we have many challenges ahead and many problems to solve,” Bolsonaro said outside his official residence.